Patrick-Davis-MSFT/azure-search-openai-demo-altered/README.md

 AZURE_SUBSCRIPTION_ID= "" <-- Azure Subscription ID
 AZURE_TENANT_ID= "" <-- for authenication

+If deploying through the docker file you will need the following environmental variable from the service principal AZURE_CLIENT_ID=VALUE
+AZURE_CLIENT_SECRET=VALUE
+The service principal will need the following
+* Search Service - Search Index Data Contributor (Reader is not sufficient)
+* Storage account - Storage Blob Data Contributor (Reader is not sufficient)
+* Azure OpenAI Service - Cognitive Services User

+Add all Azure Developer CLI variables and the additional 2 above to the Docker compose file or the webapp configuration or any combination of the two.

+To run through the APIM using the following variable AZURE_APIM_OPENAI_URL=APIM_API_ENDPOINT_URL

 # ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=false&ref=main&repo=599293758&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestUs2)